Posthuman: Posthuman future

 As used in this article, "posthuman" does not necessarily refer to a conjectured future where humans are extinct or otherwise absent from the Earth.
 Kevin Warwick says that both humans and posthumans will continue to exist but the latter will predominate in society over the former because of their abilities.
 Recently, scholars have begun to speculate that posthumanism provides an alternative analysis of apocalyptic cinema and fiction, often casting vampires, werewolves, zombies and greys as potential evolutions of the human form and being.
 With these potential evolutions of humans and posthumans, human centered designed ways of thinking needs to also be inclusive of these new posthumans.
 The new "post human resists binary categories and, instead, integrates the human and the nonhuman."
 Human centered thinking needs to be redone in a way to include posthumanism.

 Many science fiction authors, such as Greg Egan, H. G. Wells, Isaac Asimov, Bruce Sterling, Frederik Pohl, Greg Bear, Charles Stross, Neal Asher, Ken MacLeod, Peter F. Hamilton, Ann Leckie, and authors of the Orion's Arm Universe, have written works set in posthuman futures.

 Posthuman god

 A variation on the posthuman theme is the notion of a "posthuman god"; the idea that posthumans, being no longer confined to the parameters of human nature, might grow physically and mentally so powerful as to appear possibly god-like by present-day human standards.
 This notion should not be interpreted as being related to the idea portrayed in some science fiction that a sufficiently advanced species may "ascend" to a higher plane of existence—rather, it merely means that some posthuman beings may become so exceedingly intelligent and technologically sophisticated that their behaviour would not possibly be comprehensible to modern humans, purely by reason of their limited intelligence and imagination.

+Journal

+In 2017, Penn State University Press in cooperation with Stefan Lorenz Sorgner and James Hughes established the Journal of Posthuman Studies, in which all aspects of the concept "posthuman" can be analysed.